AvansICT/ICT1.2-StatisticalRobot/StatisticalRobot-Image/README.md

 After installing these dependencies and when running the build-docker.sh script for the first time, the script might ask for sudo/root privileges.

+**Warning** The Dockerfile used for the docker build should automatically determain the SAME version of dotnet as configured in the config file for pi-gen. If for some reason the wrong version of dotnet gets installed in the docker container (Symptom: StatisticalRobot-Server will not run in the created image), modify the DOTNET_VERSION `Arg` option in the Dockerfile to be the same dotnet version as the dotnet version to be installed on the pi.

 On Windows: Make sure a WSL-distribution is installed (Ubuntu is recommended, but any debian system should work) and Docker Desktop is running.

 When using VSCode, run the `Build image using docker (Recommended)`.
 This will execute the `./build-docker.sh` file in the integrated-console.
 Wait for the image to finish building.
 The build script might ask for sudo permission at the start of the build.
 When using windows, the script will be run in the default Windows-Subsystem-for-Linux terminal (Ubuntu is recommended, but any debian system should work).